 No. A concern has been raised, focusing on New Hampshire’s Renewable Portfolio Standard (RPS), that Northern Pass may harm renewable projects by reducing the value of the renewable energy credits available under the RPS program.
 Northern Pass, however, does not qualify for the RPS program and will therefore have no impact on the value of renewable energy credits.
 Moreover, the project will invest over $50M to upgrade the Coös Loop transmission system, and as part of the Forward New Hampshire Plan, will invest over $1 million in the Coös Loop to enable renewable projects to provide their output to the grid.
 Finally, the large-scale hydropower from Northern Pass will help to balance the intermittent power from wind and solar projects, which has been a concern for the Independent System Operator (ISO).
 This hydropower is a good partner for non-hydro renewables, which require a reliable backup – this, in turn, could encourage more renewable projects.

 The Project will improve air quality and reduce greenhouse gases in New Hampshire and New England, consistent with national, regional, and state air quality and climate change goals.
-The Project will reduce carbon dioxide emissions in the region by as much as 3 million metric tons a year, which is equal to the emissions of approximately 600,000 cars.
+The Project will reduce carbon dioxide emissions in the region by as much as 3.2 million tons a year.

 The U.S. Environmental Protection Agency (EPA) and the New England states have long recognized that regional approaches are needed to help reduce air emissions.
 The New England Governors Association, Coalition Of New England Governors (CONEG), Northeast States for Coordinated Use Management (NESCAUM), the Ozone Transport Commission (OTC), the Regional Greenhouse Gas Initiative (RGGI) and other groups have been working together cooperatively for many years to improve air quality and address climate change in the region.